Employee Motivation: It Really Does Matter

 My clients are often surprised how far a little bit of encouragement propels their employees and organization.
 In my experience, ignoring or discounting the importance of employee motivation often leads to disengagement.

-I’ve seen that when employees are overwhelmed with negative emotions, such as frustration or anger, they feel overcome by disruptive emotions, and it interrupts their ability to be motivated enough to perform a task.
+When employees are overwhelmed with negative emotions, such as frustration or anger, they feel overcome by disruptive emotions, and it interrupts their ability to be motivated enough to perform a task.
 When the managers I’ve worked with take the responsibility to recognize these signs and remove hindrances that are holding their employees back from their true potential, things change for the better.

 This article has previously been featured on Forbes